MomPansy/ID2223/README.md

   - Contains a Gradio interface for making wine quality predictions using sliders to adjust feature values.
   - Displays the classification accuracy, confusion matrix, test MSE, and prediction comparisons of the two models on the batch data.

-## How It Works

-Provide a brief explanation of how your project works.
-For instance, you might describe the flow from data processing to training and finally to inference.

 ## Setup and Installation

 Run the following bash script and replace the HopsWorks login api_key_value with your own api key